sumitmalhotra4848/Financial-Transaction-Fraud-Detection-System/README.md

-# Financial Transaction Fraud Detection - FastAPI
+# Financial Transaction Fraud Detection

 FastAPI backend for the fraud-detection model from the supplied notebook.